SFPC/sfpc.github.io/participate.md

 ## Upcoming

+#### Poetic Computation: 7 years of SFPC

+- January 11 - January 23, 2020

+We are excited to announce [Poetic Computation: 7 years of SFPC](https://sevenyears/) an exhibition at the Westbeth Gallery, NYC.
+January 11 - January 23, 2020.
+Opening January 16, 6pm.
+The exhibition, created with volunteer efforts, will feature projects by our teachers and alums.
+Public programs to be announced.
+Mark your calendar!

+# Past Programs

 #### Code Movement, Nov.
 10, 17, 24, & Dec.
 1; 1-4PM [learn more](https://sfpc.io/classes/movement).
 - Led by movement teacher, performer, bodyworker, and writer Cori Kresge, this class will look at code as a resource, applying it to dance practices and community.
 We will focus on interpreting and creating systems of coding, scoring, and encrypting, using the body’s senses, gestures, and mechanics both individually and collectively.
 Together, we will cultivate practices that attempt to override the ego constructs that often obstruct or inhibit our learning and creativity.